Blazing Saddles: TV series

 A television pilot titled Black Bart was produced for CBS based on Bergman's original story.
 It featured Louis Gossett Jr. as Bart and Steve Landesberg as his drunkard sidekick, a former Confederate officer named "Reb Jordan".
 Other cast members included Millie Slavin and Noble Willingham.
 Bergman is listed as the sole creator.
 CBS aired the pilot once on April 4, 1975.
 The pilot episode of Black Bart was later included as a bonus feature on the Blazing Saddles 30th Anniversary DVD and the Blu-ray disc.

 Possible stage production

 In September 2017, Brooks indicated his desire to do a stage version of Blazing Saddles in the future.

 In popular culture

 The Rock Ridge standard for CD and DVD media is named after the town in Blazing Saddles.

+The 1988 animated television film The Good, the Bad, and Huckleberry Hound is a Western parody.
+Starring anthropomorphic cartoon dog Huckleberry Hound (Daws Butler), the film is set in the California Gold Rush era and has similar spoofs and gags to Blazing Saddles, as well as depiction of Native American stereotypes.
+Here, much like Bart, Huck is unexpectedly appointed as a sheriff to defend townspeople.

+In 2011, the fifteenth episode of Supernatural season 6 was entitled "The French Mistake", as a reference to the genre defining fourth-wall breaking scene.

-The 2022 animated film Paws of Fury: The Legend of Hank, starring Michael Cera, Samuel L. Jackson, Michelle Yeoh and Ricky Gervais, was originally titled Blazing Samurai and its creators called it "equally inspired by and an homage to Blazing Saddles."
-Brooks served as an executive producer for the production, and voiced one of the characters.
+The 2022 animated film Paws of Fury: The Legend of Hank starring Michael Cera, Samuel L. Jackson, Michelle Yeoh and Ricky Gervais, is a loose remake of Blazing Saddles and was originally titled Blazing Samurai.
+Its creators described the film as "equally inspired by and an homage to Blazing Saddles."
+Brooks returned to serve as an executive producer for the production, voiced the character Shogun Toshi, and received screenplay credit.

 Home media

-The film was first released on DVD in 1997, followed by a 30th Anniversary Special Edition DVD in 2004 and a Blu-ray version in 2006.
+The film was released on VHS several times and was first released on DVD in 1997, followed by a 30th Anniversary Special Edition DVD in 2004 and a Blu-ray version in 2006.
 A 40th anniversary Blu-ray set was released in 2014.

+For the film's 50th anniversary, it was restored in 4K and released on Ultra HD Blu-Ray on November 4, 2024, by Warner Bros.
+Home Entertainment.